-Although, some considerations must be taken into account when exporting the model to an STL file.
-As the process creates a mesh of triangles, the resolution can be controlled by changing the density of the mesh:
+This process creates a mesh of triangles, and the resolution can be controlled by changing the density of the mesh:

-- If the mesh density is too low, the model will show triangles on its surface when printed.
+- If the mesh density is too low, the model will show triangles on its surface.

-- If the mesh density is too high, it will increase the size of the file and the printer will not be able to print the finest details of the part.
+- If the mesh density is too high, it will increase the size of the file and the printer will not be able to print the fine details.

 Slicing for 3D printing

 Once the STL file has been correctly generated, it needs to be loaded into a slicer software such as BCN3D Cura.

 The slicing software is used in the additive manufacturing processes to convert a 3D model into specific instructions for the printer, by turning the STL file into a G-code with printer commands:

 The slicer divides the object into horizontal layers, and each layer describes the necessary movements to extrude the plastic.

 The software includes coordinates of the extruder, and other information regarding the temperature, speed, etc. If these instructions are precise and have the right parameters, the prints will be top quality.

 FFF technology consists of building objects by depositing melted material layer-by-layer, using thermoplastic polymers as raw material.